 Want to remove your confusion regarding drag link VS tie rod?
-Drag link joints Pitman arm or Drop arm with steering arm to drag the wheels.
-Tie rod connects driver’s side wheel to the passenger’s side wheel in an automobile.
+Drag link joints Pitman’s arm or Drop’s with steering arm to drag the wheels.
+The tie rod connects the driver’s side wheel to the passenger’s side wheel in an automobile.

 Knowing and comparing steering components like drag link and tie rod will keep you forward in the driving mechanism.
-You will be able to understand why your steering is having a problem and what the solution is.
+You will be able to understand why your steering is having a problem and the solution.

 Drag Link VS Tie Rod At A Glance